apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>publiclyAccessible specifies whether it is publicly accessible.
-It defaults to false</p>
+<p>Indicates whether the network is accessible to the public.
+By default, this is set to false.</p>
 </td>
 </tr>
 </tbody>